Huawei-APAC-Professional-Services/hfa-workshop/workshop/content/02_Account_Initialization.md

 # Tasks
 ## Create `hfa_terraform` Agency in other member accounts
+:hourglass: Team members can do this in different accounts simultaneously
 1. Use Huawei Cloud Account login into `Security Operation Account`
 2. Choose `Service List` on the top left corner of the console and Choose `Identify and Access Management`
 ![CreateAgency01](./images/006_CreateAgency_01.png)